-- CFM — the rate that air moves through the compressor
+- Cubic feet per minute (CFM): The rate that air moves through the compressor.

-- PSI — the amount of pressure created during compression
+- Pounds per square inch (PSI): The amount of pressure created during compression.

 When it comes to woodworking and construction, few tasks require more precision than hole drilling.
 With just one slip of the arm, a hole could wind up crooked and the whole project becomes compromised.
 With an air–powered drill, a hole can be made in just a fraction of the time it would take when using an electric drill.
 You could make deep holes in boards of varying thickness, each within just a split second.
 Best of all, an air drill can even blow holes through metal, and it rarely overheats.

 Drills require air pressures of an average of 3 to 6 CFM at 90 PSI.